-

 The Analogue-to-Digital Converter (Cont.)

 The conversion resolution is identified smallest possible change as ΔV = VRx2-n (approximately) and is the smallest possible output voltage.
-For example, if 5 bits are used, the reference voltage is 10 V, ΔV = 10x2-5 = 0.3125 V/bit.
+For example, if 5 bits are used, the reference voltage is 10 V, ΔV = 10x2-5 = 0.3125 V/bit.- Range

 Range refers to the minimum and maximum voltage levels that the ADC can quantise.
 DAQ devices offer selectable ranges, so the device is configurable to handle a variety of voltage levels.
-With this flexibility, you can match the signal range to that of the ADC to take advantage of the available measurement resolution.
+With this flexibility, you can match the signal range to that of the ADC to take advantage of the available measurement resolution.- Settling Time

 Many DAQ applications need to start or stop a DAQ operation based on an external event.
 Digital triggers synchronize the acquisition and voltage generation to an external digital pulse.
 Analogue triggers, used primarily in analogue input operations, start or stop the DAQ operation when an input signal reaches a specified analogue voltage level and slope polarity.